-Sharpen your idea before building a product
+// Sharpen your idea first

 As one tries to build a startup, there are many aspects he/she discovers and learns along the way.
 However, one of the most interesting yet extremely tricky parts is building the software product.
 A while back, when we began building the initial version (also called “MVP”, or Minimum Viable Product) of Flexiple, we learnt many nuances, sometimes the hard way.
 This made us realise that there weren’t any comprehensive online resources which could guide an aspiring entrepreneur through each step of building his/her product.
 Now, having built our product and helped numerous startups in building theirs, we decided that we should document our learnings — we will be attempting to do this over a series of blogs.

 To get started…

 Of course, each startup needs to have a well-researched idea before beginning to make a software product, even a beta version.
 So, we decided to focus this article on the key aspects that need to be delved into deeply to sharpen the idea.

 1. Problem: Clearly define the core problem that you are solving for your primary user.
 How important is the problem to your user?
 For e.g. People might be annoyed by tangled earphones but is it a big enough problem for one to be providing a solution for?
 Maybe yes or probably not.
 In the end, you need to believe passionately about the need to solve the problem.

 2. Is the problem large enough: Many times the problem you are trying to solve might be an interesting one, but need not have a large enough market.
 For e.g. Selling miswak sticks (an alternate for a toothbrush) in Canada, while might be a unique offering but would mostly not have a huge market.
 One can still build a profitable business around it, but it would very likely not become a billion-dollar startup.
 This might be a deal breaker for institutional investment, but need not be for you.
 However, this is something that you should be aware at the very beginning.